cdktf/cdktf-provider-mongodbatlas/docs/backupCompliancePolicy.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/mongodb/mongodbatlas/1.14.0/docs/resources/backup_compliance_policy#id BackupCompliancePolicy#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/mongodb/mongodbatlas/1.15.0/docs/resources/backup_compliance_policy#id BackupCompliancePolicy#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `pitEnabled`<sup>Optional</sup> <a name="pitEnabled" id="@cdktf/provider-mongodbatlas.backupCompliancePolicy.BackupCompliancePolicy.Initializer.parameter.pitEnabled"></a>

+- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/mongodb/mongodbatlas/1.15.0/docs/resources/backup_compliance_policy#pit_enabled BackupCompliancePolicy#pit_enabled}.

 ---